LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/LiveIntent/LiveIntent.md

 ## LivePerson Tools

 LivePerson provides intent management out-of-the-box, which are intents that the platform comes with preconfigured to help you detect, monitor and manage conversations.
 LivePerson also developed new tools to enable brands to discover and analyze their own intents that have specific meaning to them.
-These intents can be seeds for new chatbots or to/hone in on a specific customer problem like a network outage that you want to continuously monitor.
+These intents can be seeds for new chatbots or to hone in on a specific customer problem like a network outage that you want to continuously monitor.
 After all, intent is one of the most important touch points between customers, agents and bots.